jchris/use-fireproof/docs/database-api/sync.md

 sidebar_position: 4
 ---

-# Sync
+# Live Sync

 Fireproof Sync can use any socket connection between peers to share changes in real-time.
 This is great for building collaborative applications, multi-player games, or for syncing data between a server and a client.
+You can [play a simple game using Fireproof LiveSync with WebRTC here.](https://game.fireproof.storage)

 Fireproof Sync currently ships with [Simple Peer's WebRTC transport](https://github.com/feross/simple-peer) for peer-to-peer connections.
 Other stream API libraries, like [Socket Supply](https://socketsupply.co), [libp2p](https://libp2p.io), or [PartyKit](https://partykit.io) might be preferable for your application.
 If you are interested in more transports for Fireproof Sync, please [open an issue](https://github.com/fireproof-storage/fireproof/issues/new).